kilna/MIT-Link-License/README.md

 This copyright notice can optionally be prefixed by a qualifying phrase to indicate the nature of the usage, like "Based on" or "Powered by".

-For command line software, the expectation is that the manual and the primary user interface offering usage information will include the copyright notice, including link.
+For command line software, to comply with the license, the manual and the primary user interface offering usage information will include the copyright notice, including link.
 For example:

 ```
 # toolname -h